-How to deal with hematophobia and periods ?
+How to manage hematophobia and menstruation?

 What is hematophobia or fear of blood?

-What are the origins of hematophobia?
+What are the causes of hematophobia?

-Hematophobia can have several causes:
+Hematophobia can have a number of causes:

 • Psychotherapy is a treatment based on the use of words and non-verbal language, so that the patient learns to know himself better;